bitwitch/sea-deck/README.md

 ### C Declaration Parser
 This program parses a C declaration and translates it to an English sentence.
-It is an programming challenge issued in the book *Expert C Programming:
+It is a programming challenge issued in the book *Expert C Programming:
 Deep C Secrets* by Peter Van Der Linden

 #### Build